Debris Boom Around Intake Screen

 The water goes from about 2 mph to about 15 on high water flow.
 The level goes from 594' elevation (about 4' deep) to 620' at flood stage.
 Lots of trash comes down with back wash that causes material to drift into our screens.
 We have a 12" poly floating log that does not do much for the material coming under it.
 What are your thoughts?

-Greetings!
-Thanks for contacting Granite Environmental.
+Answer: Greetings!
+Thank you for contacting Granite Environmental.
 I agree that a Debris Boom would be best for this particular application.

 As a comparison to your existing poly log, this debris boom will typically contain a small skirt (usually either six or twelve inches in depth) that can help with containment underneath the surface of the water.
 If you think that a longer skirt is necessary, we can accomodate any depth for the debris boom around your intake screen.